Kyllingene/cramp/README.md

  - a decent gui + strictly-searchable song list
  - opening and playing a folder of music or M3U playlist
  - basic shuffle
- - almost all of the [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/) (think playerctl) basic spec
+ - almost all the [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/) (think playerctl) basic spec
     - seeking is currently not available, see [this issue](https://github.com/Kyllingene/cramp/issues/1)
  - super basic [M3U](https://en.wikipedia.org/wiki/M3U) support; only `#EXTINF` is supported for now
  - a 100-song history